CREATE YOUR FREE ACCOUNT

 Iquique is a port city and commune in northern Chile.
 It lies on the Pacific coast and has a population of roughly 180,000.
 Today it is one of only two free ports of Chile.
-If you’re an exporter, you should explore ocean freight transportation from the US to Iquique.
+If you’re an exporter, you should explore ocean freight to Iquique.

 Iquique has one of the largest duty-free commercial port centers in South America, the Zona Franca of Iquique (Free Zone of Iquique), traditionally called ZOFRI.
 There is nearly one square mile of warehouses, bank branches, and restaurants.
 It has become an important center of trade for foreign countries in the region, including Argentina, Brazil, Paraguay, Peru and Bolivia.
 ZOFRI’s strategic location allows it to be the entrance and exit for products that traded among Mercosur countries, Latin America, and Asia.
 It is the economic engine of Iquique.

 Copper mining, mainly in Quebrada Blanca, Cerro Colorado, and Doña Inés de Collahuasí, is also an important industry in Iquique.
-Those seeking to export goods to Chile should learn more about ocean freight transportation from the US to Iquique.
+Those seeking to export goods to Chile should learn more about ocean freight to Iquique.

 There are two possible ways to go when you are shipping a container to Iquique.
 You can either engage a full container load (FCL), or share a container using groupage (a less-than-container load, or LCL).